sjhloco/sjhloco-netbox_env_setup/README.md

 source ~/venv/nbox/bin/activate
 ```

-Install the required packages, it uses *pynetbox 6.4.1* as bug with later versions breaks *nb.ipam.vlans.get()*
+Install the required packages, it uses *pynetbox 6.4.1* as a bug with later versions breaks *nb.ipam.vlans.get()*

 ```bash
 pip install -r requirements.txt
 ```

-The first section of the script holds customisable values for the default base directory and folder name (used if not defined at run time), device-type template directory, SSL cert location (if using HTTPS with a self-signed certificate) and NetBox API URL.
+The first section of the script holds customisable values for the default base directory and folder name (used if not defined at run time), device-type template directory, SSL cert location (if using HTTPS with a self-signed certificate) and the NetBox API URL.

 ```bash
 dvc_type_dir = os.path.join(os.getcwd(), "device_type")